Colorado bill would allow civil action on past sexual abuse - WTMJ

 Democratic state Sen. Jessie Danielson sponsored the bill which would allow child sexual assault survivors to file civil lawsuits against perpetrators no matter how much time has passed since the alleged abuse.

-“We have a new opportunity here to provide these survivors with a new found action, a path forward for the first time ever to be able to hold their abusers accountable and the institutions that covered it up,” Danielson testified in front of the committee Thursday.
+“We have a new opportunity here to provide these survivors with a new found action, a path forward for the first time ever to be able to hold their abusers accountable and the institutions that covered it up,” Danielson told the committee.
+Thursday’s 4-1 vote sent the bill to the Senate Appropriations Committee.

 The bill’s goal to eliminate the statute of limitations for sexual assault victims is part of a nationwide push to reassess laws governing the topic.
 Many states in the last 10 to 15 years have overhauled criminal and civil statutes of limitations, but only a handful, such as California, Delaware, Hawaii and Minnesota, have created “lookback windows” for lawsuits — meaning previous statutes will not apply to victims coming forward with past sexual assault cases.